Research Citations

 New AS, Stanley B

-Proposes that many core features of BPD—such as distress intolerance, interpersonal instability, self-injury, and substance use—can be understood as attempts to temporarily correct an underlying endogenous opioid deficit, providing short-lived relief from emotional pain and emptiness.
+Proposes that many core features of BPD — distress intolerance, interpersonal instability, self-injury, substance use — can be understood as attempts to temporarily correct an underlying endogenous opioid deficit, providing short-lived relief from emotional pain and emptiness.

 Non-Suicidal Self-Injurious Behavior, Endogenous Opioids and Monoamine Neurotransmitters (2010)